Chemin de fer de Petite Ceinture: La Belle Époque

-View of the Ouest Champ du Mars station during the 1900 exposition, with the Boulainvilliers bridge-viaduct for Batignolles trains in the background.
+View of the Ouest Champ du Mars station during the 1900 Exposition, with the Boulainvilliers bridge-viaduct for Batignolles trains in the background.

-The Ouest company, in light of the upcoming 1900 Universal Exposition, was granted a concession on 6 July 1896 to extend its Moulineaux line from its Champ de Mars terminus to a new 'Invalides' station; the Ouest not only extended its line, but lowered its river-hugging length into a trench to eliminate its railway crossings at every bridge and added four new, minuscule, Chinese-pagoda-esque stations: travelling from the Ceinture inwards, one passed 'pont Mirabeau' (later 'Javel'), 'pont de Grenelle', 'de la Bourdonnais' and 'pont de l'Alma' before reaching the 'Invalides' terminus.
-Not concerning the Ceinture directly, but attached to this extension, was another Ouest project approved on 14 June 1897: the 'Boulanvilliers' line extension that, crossing the river on a 'viaduc de Passy' just below the pont de l'Alma, would allow Ceinture and St-Lazare passengers a much shorter trip between the city centre and the Champ de Mars.
-It was an extensive project: the Paris-Auteuil ravine between Courcelles-Levallois and Passy was widened into a straight-walled trench wide enough to accommodate two additional sets of rails to either side of the existing line: below the 'Avenue Henri Martin' station, the new lines entered curving tunnels to pass below the Paris-Auteuil lines to emerge at a new entrenched 'Boulanvilliers' station before, after passing through another tunnel, emerging on the river-crossing viaduct that curved left to meet the path of the Moulineaux line rails towards the Champ de Mars and Invalides terminus.
+The Ouest company, in light of the upcoming 1900 Universal Exposition, was granted a concession on 6 July 1896 to extend its Moulineaux line from its Champ de Mars terminus to a new Invalides station.
+Ouest not only extended its line but also lowered its river-hugging length into a trench to eliminate its railway crossings at every bridge and added four new, minuscule, Chinese-pagoda-esque stations.
+Travelling from the Ceinture inwards, one passed the Pont Mirabeau (later Javel), Pont de Grenelle, de la Bourdonnais, and Pont de l'Alma stations before reaching the Invalides terminus.

+Not concerning the Ceinture directly but related to this extension was another Ouest project approved on 14 June 1897: the Boulanvilliers line extension that, crossing the river on a viaduc de Passy (Passy viaduct) just below the Pont de l'Alma, would allow Ceinture and St-Lazare passengers a much shorter trip between the city centre and the Champ de Mars.
+It was an extensive project.
+The Paris-Auteuil ravine between Courcelles-Levallois and Passy was widened into a straight-walled trench wide enough to accommodate two additional sets of rails to either side of the existing line; and below the Avenue Henri Martin station, the new lines entered curving tunnels to pass below the Paris-Auteuil lines to emerge at a new entrenched Boulanvilliers station before, after passing through another tunnel, emerging on the river-crossing viaduct that curved left to meet the path of the Moulineaux line rails towards the Champ de Mars and Invalides terminus.

-Several other improvements as the 1900 Universal Exposition approached: a temporary 'Claude Decaen' stop (that would become permanent from 1906) to serve Exposition installations in the Parc de Vincennes, new Ceinture Syndicate cars and engines (more Nord-built 030Ts), electric lighting for all 186 cars, and the Champ de Mars station was modified with, in addition to its platforms serving for trains continuing to Invalides, twenty platforms as a terminus for trains from all destinations.
-The schedule was modified as well to accommodate the many shorter-distance 'navette' trains travelling to and from the exposition: in all, the Champ de Mars station transported 3,979,429 passengers, and the total Ceinture passengers for 1900, all companies combined, was 38,985,079 passengers, its absolute peak.
+Several other improvements as the 1900 Universal Exposition approached: a temporary Claude Decaen stop that would become permanent from 1906 to serve Exposition installations in the Parc de Vincennes, new Syndicate cars and engines (more Nord-built 030Ts), electric lighting for all 186 cars, and the Champ de Mars station was modified with, in addition to its platforms serving for trains continuing to Invalides, 20 platforms as a terminus for trains from all destinations.
+The schedule was modified as well to accommodate the many shorter-distance navette (shuttle) trains travelling to and from the Exposition.
+In all, the Champ de Mars station transported 3,979,429 passengers, and the total number of Ceinture passengers for 1900, all companies combined, was 38,985,079 passengers, its absolute peak.